 This cockfight was finished.

-Roosters are naturally programmed to attack each other, and they are endowed with natural weapons for this specific purpose.
-It’s Natural Selection in action.
+Roosters are naturally programmed to attack each other, and they are endowed with weapons for this specific purpose.
 Only the strongest survive, which leeds to a stronger species.

-In a perfect, animal-loving world, the birds would be allowed to live long and healthy lives in rich fields of golden sunflowers.
+In a perfect, animal-loving world, the birds would be allowed to live long and healthy lives in thick fields of golden sunflowers.
 But that world doesn’t exist, and will never exist.
 Nature never intended for that world to exist.
-Animals have been killing each other since the beginning of time.
-It’s not going to stop.
-PETA can’t change basic laws of nature.

-These birds are a source of food for Nicaraguans, not pets.
-If they didn’t fight them to the death, they’d eventually just chop off their heads and eat them anyway.
-That’s the way it is.
-There is no 3rd option.
+The birds are a source of food for Nicaraguans, not pets.
+If they didn’t fight them to the death, they’d just chop off their heads and eat them anyway.